Learning from Self-Debate: Preparing Reasoning Models for Multi-Agent Debate: Methodology

 \subsection{Debate training}

-The goal of \SDRL{}’s debate component is to explicitly train the policy to acquire private critique ability to discriminate among diverse reasoning trajectories and leverage them to produce a final answer.
+To improve the model's private critique ability, \SDRL{} constructs debate contexts that expose the policy to conflicting reasoning trajectories.
+Producing a correct final answer in these contexts requires the model to exercise private critique by distinguishing reliable reasoning from flawed trajectories.
 Given the initial rollout set for a prompt $q$, we construct a debate pair by selecting two responses from the candidate response pool, which is formed from the first-round responses generated for single-agent reasoning.
 Selecting two responses to form a debate pair is a computationally efficient design choice that induces the fundamental private critique behavior and generalizes to settings with more candidate responses.

 \textbf{Debate pair construction.} Let $\mathcal{O}(q)=\{o_i\}_{i=1}^n$ denote the initial rollouts, which we use as the candidate pool, and let $a(o_i)$ be the extracted final answer of rollout $o_i$. \SDRL{} constructs a debate pair $\mathcal{P}(o^1, o^2)$ by selecting two candidates from $\mathcal{O}(q)$ using one of two pairing rules: \begin{enumerate} \item \emph{Random pairing}.
 It samples two rollouts uniformly from $\mathcal{O}(q)$.
 This induces a broad distribution of pair diversity.
 Some pairs exhibit genuine disagreement, while others share the same final answer but differ in their reasoning trajectories, which can provide useful training signals for confirmation rather than unconditional revision. \item \emph{Frequency-based pairing}.
 It first identifies the most common answer $a_1$ and the second most common answer $a_2$ in $\{a(o_i)\}_{i=1}^n$.
 This rule more consistently exposes the model to the dominant competing beliefs expressed by its current policy, yielding sharper disagreement instances and therefore requiring stronger private critique ability. \end{enumerate} We evaluate both constructions and use the same downstream prompting and optimization for either choice.